-- In the Settings charm, click Change PC settings -> Update and recovery -> Recovery. - 2.
+- Go to Settings and click Update & security Recovery. - 2.
 Click Restart now under Advanced startup. - 3.
 Click Troubleshoot -> TOSHIBA Maintenance Utility.

 If you select the deletion method and continue with the operation, you will lose all data (including the operating system and recovery partition) on the hard disk drive.
 Make sure that you have already created recovery media if you want to use the computer after erasing your hard disk drive(s).